 capricious pranks by one of the lesser gods on Mt.
 Olympus.

-Betty meanwhile had arrived at Spaulding after a nearly three hour ambulance ride, half of that time in stop-and-go traffic in Boston.
-We of course talked about Jakob’s seizure, a perennial subject of John & Betty conversations these past 38 years.
+Betty, meanwhile, had arrived at Spaulding after a nearly three hour ambulance ride, half of that time in stop-and-go traffic in Boston.
+When she called, we of course talked about Jakob’s seizure, a perennial subject of John & Betty conversations these past 38 years.

 Sundman figures it out! and the ancient art of weaving